siqad/siqad/docs/getting-started/installation.rst

 .. note::

-    The electrostatic landscape solver, PoisSolver, is currently only available on Ubuntu.04 LTS.
+    The electrostatic landscape solver, PoisSolver, is currently only available on Ubuntu.
 It is unavailable on other platforms for various reasons:

     * **Windows pre-compiled binaries:** PoisSolver's dependent package, `FENiCS <https://fenicsproject.org/>`_, does not offer native Windows support.
 Use Windows Subsystem for Linux instead.
     * **macOS:** Currently untested.